1994 Gator Bowl: Postgame effects

 With the win, Tennessee finished the 1994 college football season with an overall record of 8–4.
 In the final Associated Press poll of the year, the Volunteers were ranked No. 22.
 Virginia Tech's loss also took it to a final record of 8–4, and the Hokies fell from their No. 17 spot in the AP poll to being unranked.
 In the USA Today Coaches' Poll, Tech dropped to No. 24.
 This game was also the final meeting of the Hokies and the Volunteers until the 2009 Chick-fil-A Bowl.
 Despite their regional proximity to each other, there were numerous failed attempts at scheduling a game between the universities.
 These efforts finally paid off in October 2013 when the two schools announced the Battle at Bristol, which was played at the Bristol Motor Speedway in Bristol, Tennessee, on September 10, 2016.
 The game featured the largest crowd in history to see a football game, i.e. approximately 150,000 fans over the current record of 115,109 fans who saw Michigan play Notre Dame in September 2013.

 This was the last appearance of an SEC team in the Gator Bowl until 2011.
 Conversely, it was the last Gator Bowl which did not feature a team from the ACC (which admitted Virginia Tech in 2004) for the same period.
-After this game, the Gator Bowl entered into exclusive tie-in contracts with the ACC and the Big East until 2010 (with the addition of the Big 12 and Notre Dame from 2006-2010).
+After this game, the Gator Bowl entered into exclusive tie-in contracts with the ACC and the Big East until 2010 (with the addition of the Big 12 and Notre Dame from 2006 to 2010).